Nemin32/Nemin32.github.io/essay/_posts/2018-12-14-repercussions.md

 ---
 title: Repercussions
-summary: About what Abe's actions have caused
+summary: About what Abe's actions have caused.
 ---
 # The Repercussions of Abe's actions